LisaHJung/OTel-for-Beginners-JS/README.md

       processors: [resource, attributes, batch]
       exporters: [debug, otlp/jaeger]
 ```
-**Processors modify, filter, or enrich telemetry data within the Collector before the data gets exported**
+**Processors modify, filter, or enrich telemetry data within the Collector before it is exported.**

 **The `resource` processor modifies metadata about the service or host.**
 ```